enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/README.md

 name: Aggregation With Expression Operators

-description: Use different expression operators to aggregate a collection or database
+description: Use different expression operators to aggregate a collection or a database

 insights:
   - aggregation-with-arithmetic-expression-operators-i